infobloxopen/terraform-provider-infoblox/docs/index.md

 - For steps to add the extensible attribute, refer to the [Infoblox NIOS Documentation](https://docs.infoblox.com).
 - You may use the command-line tool `uuid` for Linux-based systems to generate a UUID.

-> The `Terraform Internal ID` extensible attribute is not shown in the terraform.tfstate file.
+> The `Terraform Internal ID` extensible attribute is not shown in to terraform.tfstate file.
 Use it to create or import the `infoblox_ip_allocation` and `infoblox_ip_association` resources.
    You must not add it in a resource block with other extensible attributes.